 stat Looks up the pathname query.
-If it matches a single file, it returns the POSIX attributes for that file from the metadata store.
-If more than one file match, it returns attributes for a virtual directory.
+If stat matches a single file, it returns the POSIX attributes for that file from the metadata store.
+If more than one file matches, stat returns attributes for a virtual directory.

 open (create, write) Looks up the pathname query.
-If no match, it creates a new file object in the metadata store, stores the name or attributes given in the query expression, and looks up a parent file.
-If a parent is found, it creates a link with parent as source and new file as link target.
-It creates a file in the underlying file system for data storage and opens the file.
-If initial query matches a file, it opens the corresponding underlying file.
-Finally, it returns the handle to client.
+If there is no match, open creates a new file object in the metadata store, stores the name and attributes given in the query expression, and looks up a parent file.
+If a parent is found, it creates a link with the parent as source, a new file as link target, creates a file in the underlying file system for data storage, and opens that file.
+If the initial query matches a file, it opens the corresponding underlying file and truncates it.
+Finally, it returns the handle to the opened file.